Topological classification of time-asymmetry in unitary quantum processes: Introduction

 The question of which processes induce transition probabilities that are symmetric with respect to time must be made more precise: Consider a set $\mathcal{L}\subseteq\End(V)$, where $V$ is a complex Hilbert space with a chosen orthonormal basis $B$.
 We are given a function $P:B\times B\times\mathcal{L}\to\mathbb{R}_{\ge0}$.
 Equivalently, $\mathcal{L}\subseteq\Mat_{|B|\times|B|}(\C^{|B|})$, which is to say that $M\in\mathcal{L}$ is matrix from $\C^{|B|}$ to itself expressed in the preferred basis $B$.
 Often this function is written as $P_{s\to f}(M)$ where $s$ and $f$ are basis vectors of $V$ and $M\in\mathcal{L}$.
 The problem is then to classify those operators $M(t)$ such that $P_{s\to f}(M(t))-P_{f\to s}(M(t))=0$ for all basis vectors $f,s\in B$ and all times $t$.

-From the point of view of quantum walks, basis vectors in $B$ are identified with vertices in a graph defined by $M$, on which we consider probabilistic walks. $P_{s\to f}(M)$ gives the probability of moving from node $s$ to node $f$.
+From the point of view of quantum walks, basis vectors in $B$ are identified with vertices in a graph defined by $M(t)$, on which we consider probabilistic walks. $P_{s\to f}(M(t))$ gives the probability of moving from node $s$ to node $f$ at time $t$.
 We now look at a two more classical examples that use matrices to define dynamics on graphs in a similar fashion.
 In each of our examples, $t$ represents a time parameter that allows the walk to evolve.

-\begin{example} Motivationally, we examine this same classification for a subset of stochastic processes.
+{\textbf{Classification of Time-Symmetric Stochastic Processes:}} Motivationally, we examine this same classification for a subset of stochastic processes.
 Let $S$ be a valid infinitesimal stochastic generator of a continuous-time Markov process, so $s_{ij}\geq 0$ for $i\neq j$, and $\sum_j q_{ij}=0$ for all $i$.
-Then the set of matrices of the form $U(t)=e^{tS}$ is stochastic semi-group.
-As a caveat, not all stochastic matrices arise this way \cite{davies2010embeddable}.
+Then the set of matrices of the form $U(t)=e^{tS}$ is a stochastic semi-group.
+As a caveat, not all stochastic matrices arise this way \cite{davies2010embeddable}, but all such processes considered in this paper will be.
 This is because every stochastic matrix of this form is invertible, which is not the case in general, although it's inverse may not necessarily be a stochastic process as well.
-We define the probability function $P_{s\to f}=U(t)_{fs}=f^\dagger Us$.
+We define the probability function $P_{s\to f}=U(t)_{fs}=\langle f| U|s\rangle$.
 The \emph{stochastic probability current} is defined by $\hat{s}_{s,f}(U(t)):=U(t)_{fs}-U(t)_{sf}=0$.
-Then the following are equivalent: \begin{enumerate} \item $\hat{s}_{s,f}(U(t))=0$ for all $s$, $f$, and $t$. \item $S=S^T$, i.e.\ $S$ is a Dirichlet operator. \end{enumerate} \end{example} Requiring $U(t)$ to be doubly stochastic isn't sufficient for $\hat{s}_{s,f}(U(t))=0$, since there exist non-symmetric doubly-stochastic matrices with positive eigenvalues, which then have a real logarithm.
-Zero stochastic probability current is a strictly stronger condition than the reversibility of a Markov chain at some stationary distribution, implying time symmetry at any initial distribution.
+Then the following are equivalent: